 The European Technical Assessment (ETA) is a document providing information about the performance of a construction product, to be declared in relation to its essential characteristics.
-This definition is provided in the new Construction Products Regulation (EU/305/2011) entered into force on 1st of July 2013 in all European Members States and in the European Economic Area.
+This definition is provided in the new Construction Products Regulation (EU) No 305/2011 which entered into force on 1st of July 2013 in all European Members States and in the European Economic Area.

-The ETA provides a way for the manufacturer to CE-mark a product.
-The ETA can be issued in the following cases:
+The ETA provides the voluntary way for the manufacturer to CE-mark a construction product.
+The ETA can be issued, if

-- The product is not or not fully covered by any harmonised technical specification such as European Assessment Documents (EADs) or European Standards (hENs)
+- the construction product is not or not fully covered by any harmonised European Standard (hEN) and

 The ETA is valid in all 28 European Member States and those of the European Economic Area, as well as in Switzerland and Turkey.
 The ETA can be obtained upon request by a manufacturer (or its authorised representative) in countries where a Technical Assessment Body (TAB) has been designated according to the Construction Products Regulation.
 The ETA is the basis for a Declaration of Performance (DoP) to be drawn up by the manufacturer.

-The ETA contributes to establish confidence in the performance of the essential characteristics of a construction product for its intended use.
+The ETA contributes to establish confidence in the performance of a construction product related to its essential characteristics, taking into account its intended use.
 The ETA route supports the free movement of construction products and thus the Single European Market.

 An ETA contains the following information: